-Aging The Washers to the Christmas Gift Tags
+Adding More Character By Aging The Washers to the Christmas Gift Tags

 Here’s when you want to get your stainless steel washers, white vinegar, table salt and peroxide also container or cup.
 I did this for my Christmas gift tags because I want my washers to look old.

-There is not an exact measurement for this process unfortunately, I did this to see if would work for my gift tags.
+There is not an exact measurement for this process unfortunately, I did this to see if it would work for my gift tags.
 Inside the container or a cup add a nice amount of table salt.
 Next add peroxide and the white vinegar.

 I did use a plastic container with a lid so after adding this mixture I put the lid on and shook over the sink.
-However, this will work in a strong plastic cup too for the washer for the seasonal gift tags.
+However, this will work in a strong plastic cup too for the washers for the seasonal gift tags.
 After adding your ingredients to the washers use as wooden craft stick to stir it around a bit.

 By the way, I let this sit with the lid off overnight and when I woke in the morning my stainless steel washers are rusty additions for my Christmas gift tags.
 Incidentally, this is what I wanted to achieve.
 The air and the combination of the ingredients causes the reaction.
-I bet you didn’t know I am scientific, quite frankly neither did I. Truly, this is a guess and it works.
+I bet you didn’t know I am scientific, quite frankly neither did I. Truly, this was a guess and it works.

-Now take these out of the solution and let dry on a paper towel to add to the Christmas gift tags.
+Now take these out of the solution and let dry on a paper towel to add to the gift tags.
 By the way, I glued my washers with E6000.

-Adding Graphic Images
+Adding Charm To The Tags With Graphic Images

 Now let’s begin another layer for the Christmas and holiday gift tags.
-I want French Christmas images on my gift tags.
+I want French Christmas images on my tags.
 So, after doing some searching I found images on this Etsy shop to be the best.
-Now these are French Country Christmas image downloads for $3.00 each for my holiday gift tags.
+Now these are French Country Christmas image downloads for $3.00 each for my tags.

 This price is reasonable because it comes in an instant download, the images are perfection and licensed, and they are sent in reverse and the regular direction.
-Not only that, you can size these images to any size and use them over and over for projects such as these holiday gift tags.
+Not only that, you can size these images to any size and use them over and over for projects such as these gift tags.